-As a wholly owned subsidiary of ANZBGL, the Bank, upon its commencement date of the banking business, has entered into the outsourcing participation agreement, agreeing to terms and conditions of the Global Master Service Agreement and the Global Head Terms, in obtaining certain non-strategic services including technology from ANZBGL as well as its 3 hubs, namely ANZ Global Services and Operations (Chengdu) Company Limited, ANZ Global Services and Operations (Manila) Inc., and ANZ Support Services India Private Limited.
+As a wholly owned subsidiary of ANZBGL, the Bank, upon its commencement date of the banking business, has entered into the outsourcing participation agreement, agreeing to terms and conditions of the Global Master Service Agreement and the Global Head Terms, in obtaining certain non-strategic services including technology from ANZBGL as well as its 3hubs, namely ANZ Global Services and Operations (Chengdu) Company Limited, ANZ Global Services and Operations (Manila) Inc., and ANZ Support Services India Private Limited.
 Fees payable are based upon the terms of each participation agreement which include actual costs incurred plus a margin, in accordance with the terms in the agreements.
-During the period, the Bank has incurred an expense amounting to AUD 915,815 (30 September 2017: AUD 463,815, USD 60,703).
+During the year, the Bank has incurred an expense amounting to AUD 1.22 Million (2018: AUD 0.92 million).